ugbodagadave/Esther/README.md

 5.  **Run the bot:**
     ```bash
-    gunicorn -w 4 -k uvicorn.workers.UvicornWorker src.main:app
+    python src/main.py
     ```
-    This will start the Gunicorn server with Uvicorn workers, which is the production-ready way to run the application.
-The bot will be available at the webhook URL you set up in the `setup_webhook.py` script.
+    This will start the bot in polling mode and run the Flask web server in a background thread to handle health checks.

 ## ⚙️ Configuration